 “There is no end to grief,” the singer Bono told the OneLove concert in Manchester following the May 2017 bombing, “but that’s how we know there’s no end to love.”
 Perhaps it is time that we take love more seriously as a motivating force for radicalism and extremism.
 Behind all the anger we see may well be individuals who are attracted to the radical right because they were in order to fulfill their most fundamental human needs: love and togetherness.

-Professor Cynthia Miller-Idriss is a Senior Career Fellow and Head of Outreach at CARR.
-She is also the Professor of Education and Sociology at American University at Washington, D.C.
+Professor Cynthia Miller-Idriss is Head of Outreach at CARR.
+She is also Professor of Education and Sociology at American University in Washington, D.C.
 Her profile can be found here.

 Co-Author Information: Ms Daisy Gebbia-Richards is an undergraduate student at American University in Washington, D.C.